Decorating for the holidays seem to start earlier and earlier each year. This year, we’re getting a head start on our DIY ornaments.

 Here is a separate tutorial on how to make these silhouette ornaments.

 You can also fill your plastic ornament with paint.
 I like to use acrylic because it is super affordable and comes in different colors.
-Just make sure you getting the runny kind so it flows inside the bulb.
+Just make sure you get the runny kind so it flows inside the bulb.

 DIY glitter ornaments – how to make glitter ornaments with Mod Podge